ChristianNikodemus/Movie-API/README.md

+# myFilms - Database

 Welcome to myFilmsDB.
 This project is a API Database that I built from scratch!

+## Objective

-Objective: To build the server-side component of a “movies” web application.
+To build the server-side component of a “movies” web application.
 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

-Technical Features:
+### Technical Features

 - Node.js and Express for the backend.
 - REST architecture, with URL endpoints corresponding to the data.